-Lindsay Levine believes there are three things nursing students need to be successful: time, support and — most of all — passion.
+Lindsey Levine believes there are three things nursing students need to be successful: Time, support and — most of all — passion.

-As a nursing instructor at West Coast University-Dallas, Levine strives to instill those traits into each and every one of her students.
+As a nursing instructor at West Coast University-Texas, Levine strives to instill those traits into each and every one of her students.

 “Students constantly are coming to me saying ‘I don’t know if nursing is for me.’
 I have to remind them if nursing was easy everyone would do it.
 If every single time it got tough it meant you gave up, there wouldn’t be any nurses, so we have those hard conversations,” Levine said.
 “I tell them, ‘You have to persevere and if this is your dream and this is your passion, we can get through this together.’”